yurimuniz7/My_website/content/en/home/recommendations.md

  css_class = ""
 +++

-<p align="justify">If you are interested in knowing what books, papers, and other materials had the biggest influence on my career, I prepared this section for you.
-Of course I could highlight many other influences here, but I will rather give only a brief list about physics and data science.</p>
+<p align="justify">Below are some recommendations of books, articles, and other materials that have had a significant impact on my professional life.</p>

 **Physics**